ssmirr/appdev-chapters/string.md

 "hi".+(" there") # => "hi there"
 ```

-But here's where it gets interesting; Ruby has another bit of nice syntactic sugar for us.
+But here's where it gets interesting; Ruby has another bit of nice _syntactic sugar_ for us.
 If a class has a method named `+`, then you are allowed to drop the `.` before the method name when you call it, and just say:

 ```ruby
 "hi" +(" there") # => "hi there"
 ```

 Crazy!
-And, as we learned earlier when we were [introducing](https://chapters.firstdraft.com/chapters/755#make-the-invisible-visible){:target="_blank"} the `p` method, Ruby also allows you to omit the parentheses around arguments if you want to; so this can be further shortened to:
+And, as we learned earlier when we were [introduced](https://chapters.firstdraft.com/chapters/755#make-the-invisible-visible){:target="_blank"} to the `p` method, Ruby also allows you to omit the parentheses around arguments if you want to; so this can be further shortened to:

 ```ruby
 "hi" + " there" # => "hi there"